Skip to content

 → tokenize query

-→ sort by rarest word first
+→ list shard indices per word, sort by rarest first

-→ parallel: load posting lists
+→ load posting lists (sequential)

 → [string IDs]: sorted merge + membership check